nemke82/m2-setup-wizard/README.md

 # m2-setup-wizard
 Magento 2 Extension for adding Web Setup Wizard

 The idea behind this module/extension is to fix issue with missing Web Wizard button when static files are served from pub/ folder and when Nginx as a web server is used.
+After installation button is located at the CONTENT --> Custom Tools section within Dashboard.

 --Installing the Extension--

-While you're free to manually install the webwizard extension (and the use of the app/code folder structure supports this), we recommend using Magento's PHP composer integration to install the extension (https://getcomposer.org/).
+While you're free to manually install the webwizard extension (and the use of the app/code folder structure supports this -- pleaese download and upload webwizard.tar archive or simply clone this GitHub repostiory directly), we recommend using Magento's PHP composer integration to install the extension (https://getcomposer.org/).
 All Magento 2 systems have a composer.json file, and this file is how developers and Magento Marketplace users get new packages in and out of their system.

 Installing the extension is a X step process:
 1) Add this GitHub repository to your project as a composer repository